paultongyoo/churn-model-evaluation-platform/README.md

 ### Required IAM Permissions

-The following IAM Permissions policies were used when creating this Platform.  **Please note that this list is *overly permissive* and may be updated in the future.**
+The following IAM Permissions policies were used when creating this Platform.  **Please note that this list is *overly-permissive* and may be updated in the future.**

 * **AWS Managed Policies**
 	* `AmazonEC2ContainerRegistryFullAccess`